 What is the WeatherStack API?

-The WeatherStack API is one of the market-leading weather data services for any application.
+The WeatherStack API is one of the market-leading weather rest api services for any application.
 It has real-time functionality and historical weather information and supports all major programming languages.
 You can retrieve accurate weather information for any location instantly.

 Yes, we have been exploring and learning about WeatherStack API.
 Here you can see other posts which demonstrate the best features of the WeatherStack API.
 Moreover, flexibility over other similar web services in the market.